 One of the best things about Italy is how diverse the country is.
-I mean, you’ve got the gorgeous lakes like Como in the north, the best Italian Islands, picturesque cities like Rome… and that’s not me even broaching the subject of gelato! 🤣
+I mean, you’ve got the gorgeous lakes like Como in the north, the best Italian Islands to visit, picturesque cities like Rome, Bologna and Matera, too.

 Perched within the Gulf of Naples, Ischia is a gorgeous volcanic island that’s so charming to visit.
 You can get to the island directly from Naples by boat and explore this gorgeous place.